katiajensen26/startup/notes.md

 161 - Simple Network Management Protocol (SNMP) for managing network devices such as routers or printers 194 - Internet Relay Chat (IRC) for chatting
 443 - HTTP secure (HTTPS) for secure web requests

+## Final Notes

+vite.config.js - lists configurations for debugging and building with vite

+200-299 - Success message
+300-399 - redirections messages
+400-499 - Client error
+500-599 - Server error

+Http header content-type allows you to specify the type of the request body "Secure cookie"/"Http-only cookie"/"Same-site cookie" keeps the client from being able to alter the cookie and cookie theft

+User passwords should be stored hashed or encrypted.
+They should not be stored as plain text.

+Websocket protocol is intended to provide two-way communication between users in real-time.

+JSX - JavaScript XML
+JS - JavaScript
+AWS - Amazon Web Services
+NPM - Node Package Manager
+NVM - Node Version Manager

+React.useState allows you to declare, update and manage the state of a variable and when it's updated, it re-renders and displays the new component

+React Hooks are functions that allow developers to use state, lifecycle features and other powerful React capabilities within functional components (useState, useEffect, useContext, etc.)

+State Hooks - Lets a component "remember" information like user input.
+Uses state to store an input value.
+Context Hooks - lets a component receive information from distant parents without passing it as props.
+Ref Hooks - lets a component hold some information that isn't used for rendering.
+Updating a ref doesn't re-render your component.
+Useful for when you need to work with non-React systems
+Effect Hooks - lets a component connect to and synchronize with external systems.
+This includes  dealing with network, browser DOM, animations, widgets written using a different UI library, and other non-React code.
+Performance Hooks - A common way to optimize re-rendering performance is to skip uneccessary work. - useMemo lets you cache the result of an expensive calculation. useCallback lets you cache a function definition before passing it down to an optimized component.

+package.json outlines essential metadata, manages dependences, and defines scripts.
+Generally used for Node.js. fetch() makes asynchronous network request to retrieve resources from a server.
+Node.js allows developers to execute JavaScript code outside of a web browser for more server-side development. pm2 is what helps manage your website servers and allows you to deploy your website Vite allows you to debug and see your website and server before deploying it to your environment.